Distemper in Dogs: It's Deadly But Also Preventable

 Two to three weeks after infection, canine distemper may also begin to affect a dog's brain and nervous system.
 The canine distemper virus causes swelling of the brain and spinal cord.
 Symptoms of distemper at this stage of infection range from spasmodic muscle twitching on the low end to seizures or paralysis in severe cases.
 Other symptoms of advancing distemper in dogs include pus-oozing sores on the dog's abdomen and what is referred to as "hard-pad," which shows up as a stiffening of the tough but normally pliable pads at the bottom of a dog's feet.

 Depending on the strength of the canine distemper virus, a dog's susceptibility to it, and the strain of the symptoms that manifest, distemper in dogs may resolve on its own.
-A dog that is treated and manages to recover from canine distemper may still suffer from occasional trembling or seizures even months after recovery.
-Dogs that have fully recovered will not carry nor spread the disease afterward.
+A dog who is treated and manages to recover from canine distemper may still suffer from occasional trembling or seizures even months after recovery.
+Dogs who have fully recovered will not carry nor spread the disease afterward.
 Unfortunate dogs, on the other hand, may die within five weeks of infection.

 Preventing distemper in dogs